Bug report #1929

 This is not a transparency issue, it seems to be a registration problem.
 I turned my map canvas green so I can tell if the transparency is working - making white in the virtual raster 100% transparent - which ends up giving me black on green.
 See the attached screen grab.

-#5 Updated by Paolo Cavallini about 11 years ago
+#5 Updated by Paolo Cavallini over 11 years ago

 An interesting note from Giovanni Pasini: